the-events-calendar/event-tickets/readme.txt

 == Changelog ==

 = [4.1.3] 2016-04-27 =

-* Tweak - Add back purchaser name and email to attendees list for all ticket types [45082]
+* Tweak: Added back the purchaser name and email address to the attendee reports for all tickets.
+We had inadvertently removed those in a previous release. #facepalm [45082]
-* Tweak - Fix Tickets on Custom Post Types so they save and display on the front end [44221]
+* Tweak: Fixed an error where tickets on custom post types would not save or display on the front end.
+That was annoying to anyone trying to create RSVPs or tickets on anything other than a default page or post.
+[44221]

 = [4.1.2] 2016-04-11 =